Mateusz00/Space-Invasion/README.md

 # About
-Space Invasion is a vertically scrolling shoot 'em up, written in C++ without using any game engine.
-This was my first bigger project and it's main goal was to make me more experienced in OOP, which isn't possible with smaller applications.
+Space Invasion is a vertically scrolling shoot 'em up, written in C++ without using any existing game engine.
+This was my first bigger project and my main goal was to gain experience in OOP, which isn't possible with smaller applications.
 This also was main reason why I chose to avoid using ready-made solutions such as game engine, GUI library.
 Game can be downloaded <a href="https://github.com/Mateusz00/2D-Fighter-Jet-Game/releases/tag/v1.0">here</a>

 # Credits
 * Pickups, level background, buttons were done by myself so feel free to use them however you want